-To protect the health of the William & Mary community, classrooms and learning spaces have been modified at W&M. Students, faculty and staff are required to wear face coverings indoors and were provided masks in a kit provided by William & Mary.
-Students are responsible for cleaning class desk space before and after use.
+To protect the health of the William & Mary community, classrooms and learning spaces have been modified at W&M. Students are responsible for cleaning class desk space before and after use.

 Classes with fewer people are held in larger spaces to maintain at least six feet between participants, while those with large numbers of students are held remotely or in smaller groups.
 Hand sanitation stations have been placed across campus and new signage displayed.
 Classrooms and public spaces have been cleaned on an accelerated schedule, consistent with CDC and VDH guidelines.